FrankHJCuypers/gaai/README.md

 - [Kotlin coroutines](https://developer.android.com/kotlin/coroutines)
 - [Kotlin BLE Library for Android](https://github.com/NordicSemiconductor/Kotlin-BLE-Library)

+### Gradlew commands

+- `./gradlew.bat dokkaHtml` creates Html based documentation from the Kdoc documentation used for documenting the source code.

 ## Source code format

 The Kotlin code is formatted according to the official